cproctor/bba/README.md

 - `pages` appear on the main navigation menu.
 - `announcements` are automatically displayed on the homepage, in date order.
 Use the `index` metadata property to control the order.
 - `assignments`, `curriculum`, `logistics`, and `modules` are normal content you can link to or view by category.
+- `slides` is for slides.
+Have a look at the [example slideshow](http://beyondbitsandatoms.org/slides-example.html) for details.
 - `images` and `resources` are for static assets like images, readings, design files, bibtex refs, etc.

 Assigned readings are not stored as part of this repository, because they are large files and due to copyright restrictions.